 "ADOPT A MILL" ACROSS

-"Adopt a Mill across Australia" and register your amateur radio group on the "Mills on the Air" site in time for activation in 2019.
+"Adopt a Mill across Australia" and register your amateur radio group on the "Mills on the Air".

 Contact other mills and radio groups in Australia and around the world using amateur radio.